Laurie Zentz & Michael Shine, Directors

 Laurie Zentz has been a music educator since 1984 when she graduated magna cum laude from Valdosta State College (GA) with a Bachelor of Music degree.
 At Valdosta State she received the “Most Outstanding Bandswoman” award and served as the first Drum Major of the Valdosta State “Blazin’ Brigade” marching band.
 She received her Masters Degree from Jacksonville University in 1993 summa cum laude, and achieved the status of NBCT (National Board Certified Teacher) in Early/Middle Childhood Music in 2005.

-As a performer, Mrs. Zentz was principal clarinetist for the Albany Symphony Orchestra for three years, and played in various university wind ensembles and pit orchestras.
+As a performer, Mrs. Zentz was principal clarinetist for the Albany Symphony Orchestra for three years.
 She is a charter member and first clarinetist in the First Coast Wind Ensemble, Jacksonville’s professional-caliber community band.

 She is a frequent presenter at music education conferences and workshops throughout the country.
 She has presented over 50 times at major music education conferences in Pennsylvania, California, New York, Ohio, Alabama, Florida, Georgia, South Carolina, North Carolina, Mississippi, Virginia and West Virginia.